blaine-t/studors/README.md

 A web service that allows for students to get in contact with volunteer student tutors

 Developed by Blaine Traudt
+Designed by Grant Gardner
-Pentested by the Unofficial LSW Programming Club AKA ULPC
+Pentested by Louis Quattrocchi

 ## TODO: